Meet the Board

 Clinton Pline was raised on a family operated dairy farm near Nampa in the 1960s and 70s.
 After obtaining degrees in Agri-Business and Agricultural Mechanics from the College of Southern Idaho in Twin Falls, Id., he returned to the family farm and expanded the scope of the farm operation to include a number of vegetable seed crops, wheat and sugar beets.
 Mr. Pline’s leadership experiences extend from his 4-H and Future Farmer of America days, college student senate, County Farm Bureau Board, ten years as a farm supply co-op board director and chairman, and, Leadership Idaho Agriculture (Class IV, 1990).
 He was recently elected to his 5th term as Director, Nampa & Meridian Irrigation District and also serves as Chairman of Treasure Valley Water User’s Association.
 Clinton Pline joined the Family Farm Alliance Board in February of 2019 and previously served as an Advisory Board member for five years.

 Don Schwindt and his wife Jody started farming in their home community in Southwest Colorado in 1975 producing irrigated hay.
 As they explored initiating their desire to make their living farming, Don was told it was close to an impossible dream.
 He is now proud to tell people that he is a first-generation agricultural producer.
 He graduated from Stanford University in 1971 with a degree in anthropology.
 Don has been active in the water business since 1980, serving locally on the boards of both Montezuma Valley Irrigation Company and the Dolores Water Conservancy District.
 He is still on the DWCD board.
 He has been a Colorado board member of the Family Farm Alliance since 1993.
 He served on the Colorado Water Conservation Board representing the San Juan, San Miguel and Dolores Basins from 1999 through 2008.
 Don serves on the boards of Southwestern Water Conservation District and the Colorado Water Congress.
 The water board business gives a focus to Don’s passion for understanding his community’s history.
-Don and Jody enjoy spending time with extended family, including their two children and five growing grandchildren.
+Don and Jody enjoy spending time with extended family.

 Los Banos, California